taikatta/Milestone2-DailyNASA/README.md

 #### Colors:

 First I used https://www.canva.com/colors/color-palette-generator/ color palette generator with NASA's logo and used the colors I got there for the website.
 (Dark blue and lighter blue.)
-But then I switched to black background and white fonts.
+Then I switched to black background and white fonts.
 For the date input form background I used #ededed, which is a light gray color.
+As most of the photos were dark, I changed the background color to white and the fonts color to black.
+This became the final version.

 #### Wireframes: